grip-on-software/monetdb-import/README.md

 ### Requirements, configuration and building

-The importer application has been tested with OpenJDK 8.
+The importer application has been tested with Semeru OpenJDK 21.
 In order to build the application, we use Ant 1.10.1+ with the JDK (a package with `javac`).
 Make sure your `JAVA_HOME` environment variable points to the correct JDK directory if you have multiple possible installations.

 Before building, ensure you have create a file in the path `Code/importerjson/nbproject/private/config.properties`, possibly by copying